 Previous observations of High Arctic glacier flow dynamics have demonstrated that surface motion varies intraannually, at least in the ablation zone, where ice is warmbased (Müller and Iken, 1973; Rabus and Echelmeyer, 1997; Copland, 2001; Zwally and others, 2002).
-Peak glacier surface velocities during summer melt seasons have variously been in moulins (Iken, 1972); (ii) peaks in supraglacial discharges entering moulins and crevasses (Copland, 2001); and (iii) peaks in rates of surface melting (Zwally and others, 2002).
+Peak glacier surface velocities during summer melt seasons have variously been Bingham and others: Flow dynamics of High Arctic polythermal glacier observed to coincide with: (i) peaks in water levels measured in moulins (Iken, 1972); (ii) peaks in supraglacial discharges entering moulins and crevasses (Copland, 2001); and (iii) peaks in rates of surface melting (Zwally and others, 2002).
 These observations suggest that, as at temperate glaciers, hydrologically induced variations in basal motion are predominantly responsible for variations in surface dynamics.